Be Careful What You Watch on YouTube – You Never Know Where Your Solvent Trap Fuel Filter Originated

 Is it Safe to Buy "Fuel Filters" Advertised on YouTube?

 You should not purchase potentially illegal “fuel filters” you see being advertised on this platform right off the bat.
-If you are a firearm owner, YouTube has probably already used your algorithm to push one or two of these ads your way.
+If you are a firearm owner, YouTube has probably already used your algorithm to push one or two of these ads your way which is understandable.
 To circle back, when we say ”potentially illegal fuel filters”, we obviously understand that fuel filters to be used for automobiles are not illegal, but depending on their characteristics and their combined use or intended use on a firearm may very well deem them an unregistered NFA item.
 Many fuel filter solvent traps do indeed have inherent characteristics that would deem them illegal without first obtaining an NFA Tax Stamp for the unit.
 In short, it is best to simply stand clear of such items all-together.
 Furthermore, the likelihood of the U.S Customs, Homeland Security, and the ATF contacting or visiting you once you place an order is almost inevitable.
 If this package makes it to your doorstep by chance, you will probably be investigated, arrested, or slapped with a felony charge.

 "Fuel filter" Ads on YouTube and What They Are